Mathipe98/TDT4140_project/README.md

 python manage.py createsuperuser
 ```

 Input desired admin username and password when prompted, and confirm the password.
+This superuser is also initiated as an administrator account for the application website.

 ### Adding a default advertisement image